-The drive back from Bíldudalur took us about five to six hours.
+The drive back from Bíldudalur took us about six hours.
 We opted to stay near the airport so that when we arrived in Keflavík, we could cook dinner and relax for the night after the long day of driving.
-The car rental agency was kind enough to drop us off at the house as it was nearby.
+Moreover, the car rental agency was kind enough to drop us off at the house as it was nearby.

 If You’re Not First, You’re Last

 Pay attention speed demons!
-Another reason driving the Ring Road is so aggravating is due to Iceland’s infamous speed cameras.
+Another reason driving Iceland’s Ring Road is so aggravating is due to the infamous speed cameras.
 Although roads are wide open, speed cameras are everywhere.

-It was can be challenging to avoid putting the pedal to the metal because there isn’t another soul to be seen.
-Look up horror stories online.
-We read one driver’s mistake of hitting two-speed cameras costing them about $800 in fines.
+We read about one driver’s mistake of hitting two-speed cameras costing them about USD 800 in fines.
 On average, the speed limit is about 50 mph, which makes you feel like you’re crawling from one destination to the next.

 Additional Iceland Tips

 - We are not camper van enthusiasts and don’t prefer to travel that way.
-But even if you are road tripping via car, stock up on snacks, food, toilet paper, etc. before you embark on your Ring Road journey.
+But even if you are road-tripping via car, stock up on snacks, food, toilet paper, etc., before you embark on Iceland’s Ring Road journey.
 When we say you may not encounter food/rest stops, we’re not joking.

 - Bring music to enjoy in the car.
 In remote areas, there are no radio stations to make long travel days go by faster by listening to your favorite tunes.

-- If you’re a wine lover or want to enjoy sunset cocktails, plan on purchasing your alcohol at the duty-free shop at the airport.
-This will be the most budget-friendly place to buy it.
+- If you’re a wine lover or want to enjoy sunset cocktails, plan on purchasing your alcohol at the duty-free shop at Keflavík International Airport.
+Alcohol is extremely expensive in Iceland and the airport is the most budget-friendly place to buy it.

 - If you are not a budget traveler and/or don’t enjoy long-distance driving, you may want to consider traveling with an organized tour group.

-We traveled to Iceland in the first week of September.
-It was fairly cold.
+- We traveled to Iceland in the first week of September, and it was fairly cold.
 Bring layers as the weather often changes within minutes.
-Raincoats come in handy if you want to take the opportunity to explore behind waterfalls!
+Raincoats come in handy if you want to take the opportunity to explore behind waterfalls.

-For one seven-day Iceland itinerary, we spent USD 1,188 (this includes the flight from Norway) and averaged USD 170 a day.
-Please note, that this is probably cheaper than most would spend as we weren’t driving much while in Bíldudalur, however, there are plenty of opportunities to take scenic drives throughout the Westfjords.
-Driving the entire Ring Road will add additional cost to your budget for petrol which of course, is very expensive.
+For one seven-day Iceland itinerary, we spent USD 1,188 or USD 170 per day, and this includes the flight from Norway.
+Please note, that this is probably cheaper than most would spend as we weren’t driving much while in Bíldudalur.